Shit happens – that’s true in sewerage and it’s true in life.

 Recent estimates suggest that every day each adult expels about 4.5 grams of faeces for every kilogram of body mass … which means the population of Newcastle upon Tyne products 33,275 tonnes of faeces each year.

-The lecture format which forms the spine of the piece is drawn from another side of my life, where people – including me – deliver lectures and training sessions on technical subjects.
+The lecture format which forms the spine of the piece is drawn from another side of my life, in which I, and others, deliver lectures and training sessions on technical subjects.
 The best examples manage to connect the technical information with the implications for how we live.

-The use of the lecture gives us two contrasting voices: the considered script – buttoned down and ordered – and Malcolm’s thoughts as he breaks away from the script.
-It also allows me to develop practical demonstrations which increase interaction with the audience.
+The use of the lecture gives us two contrasting voices: the considered script – buttoned down and ordered – and Maureen’s thoughts as she breaks away from the script.
+It also allows practical demonstrations which increase interaction with the audience.

-At the start of the piece Malcolm has a lot of unresolved issues: things have happened to him which he hasn’t properly processed.
-He has a journey to go on; a quest into dark places, illuminated not by Campbell’s Hero’s Journey but Kübler-Ross’ five stages of grief.
+At the start of the piece Maureen has a lot of unresolved issues: things have happened to her which she hasn’t properly processed.
+She has a journey to go on; a quest into dark places, illuminated not by Campbell’s Hero’s Journey but Kübler-Ross’ five stages of grief.

-The Magic that happens underground is a one-man show with a planned running time of 55 minutes.
+The Magic that happens underground is a one-woman show with a planned running time of 55 minutes.
 Currently in preparation.